 The control does not use the image captured here for automatic checking of the clamping situation.
 Images produced in this menu may be used for documentation and traceability.
 For example, you could record the current setup situation.
-The control saves the image produced as a .png file in TNC:\system\visontool\live_view.
-The name of the saved image is made up of the date and time it was created.
+The control saves the image produced as a .png file in a directory of your choosing.